European Society of Gynaecological Oncology: Journal

 ESGO's peer-reviewed official medical journal, the International Journal of Gynecological Cancer (IJGC), is annually published nine times and covers research related to gynaecological cancer such as experimental studies, chemotherapy, radiotherapy, diagnostic techniques, pathology epidemiology and surgery.

-Prof. Dr. Pedro Ramirez, MD is the current editor-in-chief.
+Pedro Ramirez is the current editor-in-chief.

 Awards

 In 2017, ESGO created the Helga Salvesen Award to recognise researchers who make outstanding contributions to the field.